globalw/tessi_hackathon_rag/README.md

 # Hackathon onPrem-GPT

 ## Usage
-1. Load the documents
+1. spin up dependencies (see pre-requisites)

+2. Load the documents (important: after running this, a `chroma_langchain_db` directory will be created - before re_running init, please delete it to prevent duplicates)
 ```bash
 python main.py init
 ```

-2. Ask questions: Just run the command
+3. Ask questions: Just run the command
 It'll load the `questions` CSV column (important - encoding to read is configured based on example file; might need to adjust encoding in fileio/csv.py)
 ```bash
 python main.py